Igusa variety

-In mathematics, an Igusa curve is (roughly) a coarse moduli space of elliptic curves in characteristic p with a level p Igusa structure, where an Igusa structure on an elliptic curve E is roughly a point of order p of E^{(p)} generating the kernel of V:E^{(p)} → E. An Igusa variety is a higher-dimensional analogue of an Igusa curve.
-Igusa curves were studied by Igusa (1968) and Igusa varieties were introduced by Harris & Taylor (2001) with the motivation that they have application to studying the bad reduction of some PEL Shimura varieties, the ℓ-adic cohomology of Igusa varieties sheds some light on that of Shimura varieties.
+In mathematics, an Igusa curve is (roughly) a coarse moduli space of elliptic curves in characteristic p with a level p Igusa structure, where an Igusa structure on an elliptic curve E is roughly a point of order p of E^{(p)} generating the kernel of V : E^{(p)} → E. An Igusa variety is a higher-dimensional analogue of an Igusa curve.
+Igusa curves were studied by Igusa and Igusa varieties were introduced by Harris and Taylor for studying the bad reduction of some Shimura varieties: the ℓ-adic cohomology of Igusa varieties sheds some light on that of Shimura varieties.